How Can You Tell If A Propane Tank Is Empty Without A Gauge

 Place Your Tank on the Scale

 To determine if a 100 lb propane tank is empty, you will need to weigh it and subtract the tare weight from the number on the scale.
-If the result is less than 20 lbs, then fuel is exhausted and it’s time to replace your tank.
+If the weight is near the tank’s stamped tare weight, it is empty.

 Subtract Tare Weight from Number on Weight Scale